autumninthecloud/IM_w_fairness/Ethics/ETHICS.md

 ## D. Modeling
  - [ ] **D.1 Proxy discrimination**: Have we ensured that the model does not rely on variables or proxies for variables that are unfairly discriminatory?
  - [ ] **D.2 Fairness across groups**: Have we tested model results for fairness with respect to different affected groups (e.g., tested for disparate error rates)?

+  *Our analysis is focused on improving fairness in IM algorithms.
+We optimize for fairness with respect to gender (categorized as males and females).
+Further iterations on this project could optimize for fairness with respect to other categories (like whether people reside in urban or rural parts of China).
+An important future step would be to optimize for fairness with respect to intersectional identities (Hoffman, ).*
  - [ ] **D.3 Metric selection**: Have we considered the effects of optimizing for our defined metrics and considered additional metrics?
  - [ ] **D.4 Explainability**: Can we explain in understandable terms a decision the model made in cases where a justification is needed?